BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **updatable**

-If you want to update your line after it was created set this option to `true`.
+If you want to update your line mesh after it was created set this option to `true`.
 This applies to `setOffsets`, `setSegmentWidths` and `setColorPointers`.
+This option doesn't affect the line materials which can be updated any time.
+Set this value to `false` if you don't intend to update line mesh for more performance.

 #### **uvs**